 Close to industry and research

 Bitstars, a spin-off at RWTH Aachen University, began its success story with augmented reality applications for mobile devices.
 Later, 3D developments followed which are used in the construction or operation of industrial plants.
 With international success – Bitstars now has a branch office in Silicon Valley.

 Purchasing power at the location

 Investors greatly appreciate the enormous purchasing power present In NRW.
 Around 160 million people live within a 500-kilometer radius of the state capital Düsseldorf, which is almost a third of all consumers in the EU.
-The inhabitants of NRW alone spend more 360 billion euros annually.
+The inhabitants of NRW alone spend around 370 billion euros annually.
 It is therefore not surprising that the British online retailer for household appliances AO has set up its European headquarters in NRW.
 From here, it is revolutionizing the European market for household appliances with its online business model.